Updated: Jul 7

-I was making lunch earlier and I went over to my pantry on a quest for something to catch my eye when I saw a bag of Ghirardelli chocolate.
+I was making lunch earlier, and I went over to my pantry on a quest for something to catch my eye when I saw a bag of Ghirardelli chocolate.
 Digging through it for the dark chocolate salted caramel, I finally pulled one out and eyed it longingly.
 "I'll have this after lunch."
 I thought to myself but what I really wanted was to have it right at that moment.
 Then I thought, "Well, I could always have one now and one after lunch."
 My smile grew.
 "After all, I did nail an important interview today, so I deserve it."
 That last thought stopped me in my tracks.
-Here's why: I believe that when we justify doing something we enjoy by saying that we deserve it because we did or did not do x, y, or z we are not valuing our own happiness.
+Here's why: I believe that when we justify doing something we enjoy by saying that we deserve it because we did or did not do x, y, or z, we are not valuing our happiness.

 I see/hear/do it myself often when it comes to diet.
-"I can't eat the chocolate cake my daughter made because I didn't reach my 10000 steps today" or "I worked out really hard at the gym today so I deserve that glass of wine."
-These are not healthy thoughts and they do not prioritize your happiness.
-In an effort to rewire my brain and my habits I will say x "makes me happy" and that's it, I don't need to explain it to myself or anyone else further.
+"I can't eat the chocolate cake my daughter made because I didn't reach my 10,000 steps today," or "I worked out hard at the gym today, so I deserve that glass of wine."
+These are not healthy thoughts, and they do not prioritize your happiness.
+In an effort to rewire my brain and my habits, I will say x "makes me happy," and that's it; I don't need to explain it to myself or anyone else further.
 An example of this is: I love cereal.
 I am just a cereal person.
-I love the crunch, I love the perfect amount of milk, and it's my favorite thing to eat first thing in the morning with my tea.
-A while back I was trying to eliminate processed foods, which is great, but I found myself really missing my morning cereal, so I just said to myself, I am a healthy person, and eliminating this one thing that I enjoy eating is not making me any healthier in the grand scheme of things.
+I love the crunch and the perfect amount of milk, and it's my favorite thing to eat first thing in the morning with my tea.
+A while back, I was trying to eliminate processed foods, which is great, but I found myself really missing my morning cereal, so I just said to myself, "I am a healthy person, and eliminating this one thing that I enjoy eating is not making me any healthier in the grand scheme of things."
 The next morning I was crunching along when my boyfriend, who knew that I was quitting cereal, said, "I thought you weren't eating cereal anymore?" and I responded, rather vehemently, "It just makes me happy, ok?"
 He grinned and said, "I think that's great."
-Now that statement has become something we both say and neither of us question it, because, after all, what's more important than taking joy in every little thing we can?
+Now that statement has become something we both say, and neither of us questions it because, after all, what's more important than taking joy in every little thing we can?

 Society, our parents, teachers, friends, TV, advertisements, and even more that I don't care to list have programmed us to believe that we have to earn our enjoyment, our happiness.
-Our rising rates of depression and other mental health challenges are no surprise when we realize that we have tied happiness to conventional metrics of success, rather than to our individual experiences.
-Happiness isn't something you can chase, it's what you create for yourself.
+Our rising rates of depression and other mental health challenges are no surprise when we realize that we have tied happiness to conventional metrics of success rather than to our individual experiences.
+Happiness isn't something you can chase; it's what you create for yourself.
 It's celebrating every win AND every lesson.
 Learn to tune yourself into your own joy and become determined to rewrite how you think about what you deserve because guess what?
 We don't own a lot in this life that can't be taken away from us, but we do own how we feel about ourselves and everything else.
 The only requirement to being happy is being alive.
 It's never too late to change our habits.